Luo people: Music

 Adamson (1967) commented that Luos clad in their traditional costumes and ornaments deserve their reputation as the most picturesque people in Kenya.
 During most of their performances, the Luo wore costumes and decorated themselves not only to appear beautiful, but also to enhance their movements.
 These costumes included sisal skirts (owalo), beads (Ombulu / tigo) worn around the neck and waist, and red or white clay worn by the ladies.
 The men's costumes included kuodi or chieno, a skin worn from the shoulders or from the waist respectively to cover their nakedness, Ligisa, the headgear, shield and spear, reed hats, and clubs, among others.
 All these costumes and ornaments were made from locally available materials.

 The Luo were also rich in musical instruments which ranged from percussion (drums, clappers, metal rings, ongeng'o or gara, shakers), strings (e.g., nyatiti, a type of lyre; orutu, a type of fiddle), wind (tung, a horn, Asili, a flute, A bu-!, to a specific type of trumpet).

 Currently the Luo are associated with the benga style of music.
 It is a lively style in which songs in Dholuo, Swahili, or English are sung to a lively guitar riff.
 It originated in the 1950s with Luo musicians like George Ramogi and Ochieng' Kabaselle trying to adapt their traditional dance rhythms to western instruments.
 The guitar (acoustic, later electric) replaced the nyatiti as the string instrument.
-Benga has become so popular that it is played by musicians of all ethnicities like mugithi among the Kikuyu, and it is no longer considered a purely Luo style.
-It has become Kenya's characteristic pop sound.
+Benga has become so popular that it is played by musicians of all ethnicities.

 Luo singer and nyatiti player Ayub Ogada received widespread exposure in 2005 when two of his songs were featured in Alberto Iglesias' Academy Award-nominated score for Fernando Mereilles' film adaptation of The Constant Gardener.